 - SQL/NoSQL databases

-When applying to data science roles, take your background and future goals into consideration so that you can make the right choice and expedite your job search.
+When getting started with your data science career, take your background and future goals into consideration so that you can make the right choice and expedite your job search.
 If you are getting started with your job search, check out our guide to landing a great job in data science.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.